-Khalada Abdullah – Parent Governor
+Khalada Abdullah – Community Governor

 Khalada Abdullah works as a Senior Commissioning Manager for Manchester Health Care Commissioning.
 The aim of the organisation is to improve the health and wellbeing of people in Manchester.
 This role requires Khalada engage with a range of stakeholders to design and develop services that meet the needs of residents in Manchester.
 Khalada hopes that her knowledge, experience and understanding of local needs are skills that she can bring to the role as Governor at CHS South.

 Like all parents at CHS South, Khalada wants her children to receive a first class education, alongside the right opportunities to excel and be happy at school.
-As CHS South is a new school, Khalada sees the current role of Parent Governor as an exciting opportunity to help shape the future of the school and ensure all students there achieve the best outcome possible.
+As CHS South is a new school, Khalada sees the current role of Governor as an exciting opportunity to help shape the future of the school and ensure all students there achieve the best outcome possible.
 She is delighted to have been given opportunity to work with the school to shape its role in delivering a high quality service to all students and developing its place in the local community.

-Dr Teresa Farran - Co-opted Governor
+Dr Teresa Farran - Chair of Governors

 Teresa is an experienced and qualified teacher of Computing and Mathematics in FE and in Education in HE having spent more than 25 years in education.
-She is passionate about learning and making a difference to peoples life chances through education.
+She is passionate about learning and making a difference to people’s life chances through education.
 This passion led to her role in initial teacher training and undertaking a doctorate in education.

 Teresa began her career in education as a part-time teacher of Computing and progressed into middle management and then senior management within which she has undertaken roles at four institutions.
 Currently she is the Deputy Principal at a mid-sized FE college with responsibility for the quality of the curriculum offer for school leavers, adults, HE and apprentices.

-Akeim Mundell – Staff Governor
+Nicholas Morris – Staff Governor

-Dr Ali E Osman – Governor
+Dr Ali E Osman – Community Governor

 Ali currently is employed by United Utilities for the future leader programme.
 During his career at UU has worked as a production manager, water network systems operator and range manager.
 He has a passion for raising the aspiration of young people and supporting them to focus on careers from a young age.
 As such has been involved in UUs apprentice programmes and is the enterprise advisor for Loreto collage.